cloudbees-days/cloudbees-field-workshops/labs/cloudbees-ci-casc/content/labs/advanced-bundle-composition.md

     - Enforcing the use of the CloudBees Assurance Plugins.
     - Enabling [controller hibernation](https://docs.cloudbees.com/docs/cloudbees-ci/latest/cloud-admin-guide/managing-masters#_hibernation_in_managed_masters) to reduce infrastructure costs - controllers will only run when they need to.
     - Enabling [Cross Team Collaboration](https://docs.cloudbees.com/docs/admin-resources/latest/pipelines/cross-team-collaboration) notifications to allow controllers to send and receive pipeline events.
+>**NOTE:** In some cases we are including configuration that is enabled by default - like enabling the CloudBees SCM Reporting notifications.
+The reason for including such configuration is that when included, it cannot be overridden at the individual controller level as we will learn below.

-4. Finally, let's review the `plugins.yaml` that will provide a base set of plugins for all the controllers in our CloudBees CI cluster:
+4. Next, let's review the `plugins.yaml` that will provide a base set of plugins for all the controllers in our CloudBees CI cluster:
 ```yaml
 plugins:
 - id: antisamy-markup-formatter